tompearson/Moderation-Tool/README.md

    - Copy the content of a flagged community post
    - Paste it into the "Flagged Post Content" text area

-4. **Analyze the post**
-   - Click "Analyze Post" to send the content to Gemini
+4. **Choose your analysis mode**
+   - **Quick Analysis (300 chars)**: Brief, concise responses for fast moderation
+   - **Detailed Analysis (2000 chars)**: Comprehensive analysis with detailed reasoning, rule evaluation, and context analysis
    - The AI will review the post against Community Guidelines
-   - Results will show the decision (Remove/Keep) and detailed reasoning
+   - Results will show the decision (Remove/Keep) and detailed reasoning with character count

 ## How It Works